17 Reading Strategies for Elementary Sight Words to Boost Your Reader

 1) Knowledge of short, easy, and often-used words in text helps a child early on with fluency to understand the flow of text and the feel of sentences, which in turn may help with comprehension.

 2) Having a feel for this fluency in reading can provide the child with an early sense of success and encourage additional learning to make strong readers.
-Some words that do not follow the usual rules of phonics that are memorized don't need to be a stumbling block.
+Some words (although not many - some call these "heart" words) that do not follow the usual rules of phonics that are memorized don't need to be a stumbling block.

 Common sight word lists were comprised after the "whole language" philosophy of reading instruction, such as the well-known "Fry" lists or "Dolch" lists.
 Controversy abounds in regard to the two philosophies of instruction ("whole language" vs phonics teaching).
 Regardless of which side you may land on, I believe strongly that instructors should: